AI Code Reviewer Showdown May 2026: Greptile vs CodeRabbit vs Qodo vs Cursor Bugbot vs Bito

 Best for: Monorepos, high-stakes services, cross-file bugs

 Greptile's edge is that it indexes the entire repository, not just the diff.
 When a PR changes a function's signature, Greptile checks every callsite — even files that did not appear in the diff.
-That is how it caught 4 of the 4 cross-file bugs in our test set, the only tool that did.
+Cross-file bugs are exactly the category practitioners most often report the diff-focused tools missing, and they are Greptile's signature strength.

-Limitations: Slower to first comment (~110s) because it does more work, and the highest list price of the five at $30/dev/month.
+Limitations: Slower to first comment because it does more work per PR, and the highest list price of the five at $30/dev/month.

 Pricing: Free trial, $30/dev/month after.